SWC-OSG-Workshop/general/novice/DHTC/02-HTCondor-Submitting.md

 Note the ST (state) column.
 Your job will be in the I state (idle) if it hasn't started yet.
 If it's currently scheduled and running, it will have state R (running).
 If it has completed already, it will not appear in condor_q.

 Let's wait for your job to finish – that is, for condor_q not to show the job in its output.
-A useful tool for this is watch – it runs a program repeatedly, letting you see how the output differs at fixed time intervals.
-Let's submit the job again, and watch condor_q output at two-second intervals:
+A useful tool for this is condor_watch_q – it runs a program repeatedly, letting you see how the output differs at fixed time intervals.
+Let's submit the job again, and look at the queue with condor_watch_q

 ~~~
 $ condor_submit tutorial01
 Submitting job(s).
 1 job(s) submitted to cluster 823
-$ watch -n2 condor_q username
+$ condor_watch_q -users username
 ~~~

 When your job has completed, it will disappear from the list.
-To close watch, hold down Ctrl and press C.
+To close condor_watch_q, hold down Ctrl and press C.

 ##Job history##